ievade/Immortal/README.md

 # immortal
-Proxy frontend made for Proxathon 2023, I'll either add a proper README or forget about it.
+Proxy frontend made for Proxathon 2023, I'll either add a proper README or forget about it. (i forgot about it)